 This free-for-all may soon run its course, considering the allegations of croneyism and racketeering at both state and council levels, and the upcoming state elections.
 But these flats will be well out of the bag by then.

-Posted by Peter on 06.03.13 in and
+Posted by Peter on 06.03.13 in urban planning and urban design

 Commenting is closed for this article.